-Lettuce is the foundation to all your fresh green salads, and an essential ingredient for Bacon Lettuce and Tomato sandwiches.
-Lettuce layered on a burger adds a nice, crisp crunch, and you can also use the leaves to make your own homemade lettuce wraps.
+Lettuce is the foundation of all your fresh green salads and an essential ingredient for Bacon, Lettuce, and Tomato sandwiches.
+Lettuce layered on a burger adds a nice, crisp crunch, and you can also use the leaves to make your homemade lettuce wraps.

-Lettuce (Lactuca sativa) is a cool season crop originally native to the Mediterranean region.
-It was first cultivated in ancient Egypt for the oil-rich seeds, and then further bred for its edible leaves.
+Lettuce (Lactuca sativa) is a cool-season crop native to the Mediterranean.
+It was first cultivated in ancient Egypt for the oil-rich seeds and then bred for its edible leaves.

 Over the years, lettuce has become an established garden crop found worldwide.
-Ranging in a variety of colors and sizes, we can all agree that lettuce is undoubtedly a staple in all of our lives.
+Ranging in various colors and sizes, we can all agree that lettuce is undoubtedly a staple in our lives.